 25 musicians with rich acting careers

-This eclectic bunch sings country, R&B, and rock.
-They've won Oscars, Golden Globes, and critical acclaim.
-Their acting turns have included everything from roles as retired Texas Rangers on television to bit parts on “The Sopranos” to long-standing work on television crime dramas.
-They are versatile, they are prolific, they are successful as both musicians and actors.
+This eclectic bunch sings country, R&B, and rock, and represents stars who won Oscars, Golden Globes, and critical acclaim.
+Some started out as child actors, others as singers who were asked by an actor to join them in a project.
+Their acting turns have included everything from roles as retired Texas Rangers on television to bit parts on "The Sopranos" to long-standing work on television crime dramas.
 Read on to see if your favorite musician, or actor, made the list.

 You may also like: The best streaming services in 2021

-Beyoncé earned critical acclaim for her role in the 2006 musical film “Dreamgirls,” as well as several award nominations and wins including the Broadcast Film Critics Association Award for Best Song for “Listen.”
-In 2020, the musician and actress also wrote and starred in “Black Is King,” a visual album companion to “The Lion King: The Gift,” which streamed on Disney+ in July 2020.
+Beyoncé earned critical acclaim for her role in the 2006 musical film "Dreamgirls," as well as several award nominations and wins including the Broadcast Film Critics Association Award for Best Song for "Listen."
+In 2020, the musician and actress also wrote and starred in "Black Is King," a visual album companion to "The Lion King: The Gift."

 Mary J. Blige